scitran/client/Data-organization.md

 ### Data and metadata
 Flywheel uses a database to manage information.
 A database is part of most modern computer architectures.
 For example, when you ask for the 'Info' about a file on a Mac, you are provided with file metadata (e.g., file size, date of access).
 The file itself is the **data**, and the information about the file is the **metadata**.
+Like the Mac, Flywheel calls the metadata in its system 'Info' or 'Information'.

-In MRI metadata includes critical scientific information (TR, TE, voxel size, number of diffusion directions, ...).
-Such information can be included within the data file, for example the DICOM format has an extensive header.
-But the widely used NIfTI format does not include much information about the MR parameters.
+In MRI the Info includes critical scientific information (TR, TE, voxel size, number of diffusion directions, ...).
+Such information can be included within the data file, for example the DICOM format includes this information in an extensive header.
+The widely used NIfTI format does not, by default, include much information about the MR parameters.
 When Flywheel converts a DICOM file to a NIfTI file, it stores this information into Flywheel metadata associated with the NIfTI file.

 ### Containers - Projects, Sessions and Acquisitions
-The Flywheel database organizes information using a hierarchy that matches a typical scientific (neuroimaging) experiment.
-The data is part of a Project; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple **data files**.
-All of these objects have various types of metadata.
+The Flywheel database organizes information using a hierarchy that matches a typical neuroimaging project.
+The top level of the hierarchy is a Project; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple **data files**.

 The Project, Session and Acquisitions are called containers.
 There is one additional type of data container, the **Collection**, that we describe at the end of this page.

-The database hierarchy has less flexibility than an operating systems' directory tree.
-The operating system can have many layers of directories that can be named freely.
-The power and speed of a database for searching system relies on having a more disciplined structure:  The hierarchy of the user's Group, Project, Session, and Acquisition ('Containers') and files, coupled with specific formats for the metadata, is enforced.
-The benefit is that you can rapidly search, categorize and compute using the data and metadata.
+A database hierarchy has less flexibility than an operating systems' directory tree.
+The speed of a database search relies on having a more disciplined structure:  The hierarchy of the user's Group, Project, Session, and Acquisition ('Containers') and Files, coupled with specific formats for the metadata.
+The operating system can have many layers of directories that are organized arbitrarily.
+The benefit of the hierarchy is that you can rapidly search, categorize and compute using the data and Info.

 There is one important conceptual difference to remember as well: When using a computer we typically focus on the files and directories.
-When using database systems, the metadata has a very prominent role.
-You will find critical experimental information that is indexed and searchable in the metadata.
-All Flywheel Containers and Files have metadata.
+When using database systems, the Info (metadata) has a very prominent role.
+You will find critical experimental information that is indexed and searchable in the Info fields.
+All Flywheel Containers and Files can have Info.

 ### Methods

-[**Scitran** methods](https://github.com/vistalab/scitran/wiki/scitran-methods) are organized the actions that apply to containers, data files, and metadata.
+[**Scitran** methods](https://github.com/vistalab/scitran/wiki/scitran-methods) are organized the actions that apply to containers, data files, and info.
 The naming convention we use is to specify the **type of object** followed by an **action**.
 For example, suppose you create a scitran object,

     st = scitran('stanfordlabs');

-The object has many methods like these.
+The scitran object has many methods, such as
 ```
 st.containerDownload - downloading one of the several container types
 st.containerCreate - Create a container on the remote site
 st.fileDownload - downloads a data file
 st.fileDelete -  delete a file
 ```
 Use tab-completion (e.g., st.file<Tab>) to see the current list.
-The arguments to the method specify the container type and other necessary parameters.

 ### Notes, tags and attachments